 Phase 3 Clinical Trials

-- PALISADE is the largest randomized clinical trial for peanut allergy to date, enrolling more than 550 participants ages 4-55 in the U.S., Canada, and Europe.
+- PALISADE is the largest randomized clinical trial for peanut allergy to date, enrolling more than 550 participants ages 4-55 years in the US, Canada, and Europe.

-- This clinical trial is designed to evaluate the efficacy and safety of AR101 to treat peanut allergy.
+- This clinical trial was designed to evaluate the efficacy and safety of AR101 to treat peanut allergy.

 - RAMSES is designed to gain experience with AR101 in a real-world setting, without the use of a “food challenge”—a diagnostic test conducted by a physician to confirm that an individual has a food allergy or has successfully been desensitized to a food allergen.